 Here’s where things get tricky.
 All the key indicators we’ve discussed so far are following general year-over-year trends.
 But the housing market fluctuates greatly depending on what time of year it is.
 Spring is the busiest home-buying season, so that’s when inventory and prices peak, and average days on the market decreases.
 But things slow down in the fall and winter months.
 So, depending on your goals and timeline, the market could look differently if you wait to buy a home.

 The interest rate is a big topic of conversation this year, and probably one you’ve kept top of mind when asking, “Should I buy a house?”
-The Federal Reserve has raised interest rates a couple of times this year.
+The Federal Reserve raised interest rates a couple of times last year.
 In 2018, the average rate for a 30-year, fixed-rate mortgage was 4.54 percent, according to FreddieMac mortgage rate trend data since 1972.

 Renting vs Buying a House